sriveragithub/profile-component-test-0210/README.md

 ## Notes from Creator! 👋

 This is a profile card component to demonstrate skills with creating components in HTML and CSS.
 See attached HTML and CSS files to dive into my design process and skill level.
+The above image is an example of what I had to go off of when creating this project.

 Netlify Link: https://relaxed-austin-b5a9d5.netlify.app/